ryjen/ryjen.github.io/content/resume/index.md

 </td></tr></table>

 <div class="well">
-<h1> Robert Ryan Jennings </h1>
+<h1>(Robert) Ryan Jennings </h1>

-<p>Entered software engineering at the bottom with embedded systems in 2007.
-The early days of mobile quickly became a niche.
-Worked on many mobile platforms and languages, including Windows Mobile (PALM) (C++/C#), Windows Phone (C#), iOS (ObjC), Android and Blackberry (Java).
-Have also worked in backend web development (JavaEE).</p>
+<p>Self-taught programmer since 2002, formally educated in Computer Systems at BCIT with distinction.
+Started professionally in quality assurance and embedded systems and been a part of the mobile revolution for 8 years on multiple platforms and languages.</p>

 <p>
-Originally a hobbiest programmer and student of random internet developers since 2001.
 Pragmatism has been a guiding philosophy during education and professional life.
-My other hobby is guitar where I can express myself in technique, theory, song writing and incorporating technology.
+Hobbies other than different technologies include guitar/jazz and biking.
 </p>

 </div>